Similar to humans, dogs learn in a variety of ways. Dogs do not speak in words. So, we must find other ways to communicate with them.

 Showing a dog what is required in small steps.
-Linking these small steps together gives the dog a mental map or sequence of what is required for any given command or task.
+Linking these small steps together gives the dog a mental map or sequence of what is needed for any given command or task.
 This behavior pattern comes from the practice and repetition of a particular routine regularly.

 Dogs can also learn from other dogs.
-Dogs can learn a lot by watching other dogs and by being encouraged to join in.
-Dogs can learn certain obedience commands, tricks, and even how to swim simply by watching others.
+Dogs can learn a lot by watching other dogs and being encouraged to join in.
+Dogs can learn specific obedience commands, tricks, and even how to swim simply by watching others.
 However, this can be a double-edged sword as dogs can also learn bad habits by watching others.

 Many trainers end their training sessions on a high note and then allow the dog some time to rest and process the information.
-This gives the dog a good association with training and makes it more desirable for the dog to repeat the last task.
-Giving a dog time to process and reflect on what just happened can work with both obedience commands and with bad habits.
+This gives the dog a good association with training and makes it more desirable to repeat the last task.
+Giving a dog time to process and reflect on what just happened can work with obedience commands and bad habits.
 Reprimanding a dog for a bad habit (if caught in the act) works the same way as praising good behavior.